vrinek/confirm/README.md

 # `confirm`

-A very simple command line tool used to confirm an action.
+A very simple command line program to confirm a chained action.
+It simply prompts the user and it exits cleanly for a positive response.

 ## Usage